Follow my blog with Bloglovin

 New England: on a bright, sunny day, a happy, smiling middle-aged man contentedly blows the brittle leaves into neat, uniform piles on his manicured, picket fence surrounded lawn.
 He then effortlessly lifts them into the appropriate refuse bin, which he places on the sidewalk for collection by the local waste collection agency.

 West of Scotland: on a dreicht, overcast and damp day, a miserable, brow-beaten middle-aged man loses the coin toss / argument / will to live and his wife sends him into the overgrown garden.
 He accidentally bends the leaf-rake on the second sweep of the heavy, sodden leaves.
 For the next hour he pushes the leaves into little manageable bundles with his feet, which he then stoops to lift into the appropriate refuse bin.
-He finally risks a hernia by dragging the brim full container to the pavement for (eventual) collection by the local council.
+He finally risks a hernia by dragging to the pavement for (eventual) collection by the local council.

 West of Scotland: little hedgehogs and other small mammals form an orderly queue at the local housing offices, citing the damp, cold and drab conditions they are expected to live in.
 They are pictured in various daily newspapers brandishing placards and threatening legal action.